 Over at The Spruce Crafts, you’ll find this free DIY macrame curtains tutorial that’s very detailed and simple.
 It’s perfect for beginners because it uses one style of knotting for the entire curtain.

-The best part about this tutorial is that it can be made in just 3 hours!
+The best part about this tutorial is that it will have you starting and completing your project within just 3 hours!
 It’s nothing overly spectacular, but it’s an excellent project for beginners.

 DIY Macrame Curtain Tutorial by Him Macrame

-If you already know basic knots like the Larks Head Knot, Spiral Stitch, Square Knots, and the Double Half Hitch, then this tutorial will be a breeze!
+If you’re already familiar with basic knots like the Larks Head Knot, Spiral Stitch, Square Knots, and the Double Half Hitch, then this tutorial will be a breeze.

-The end result measures 80cm wide and 220cm long.
-This would make a gorgeous door curtain, and you can easily add beads if you wish to transform this into beaded macrame curtains.
+The end result measures 80cm wide and 220cm long, making an ideal door curtain.
+You can also easily add beads to embellish these macrame curtains if you want to go full boho!

-Since it’s hosted on YouTube, it’s always free and provides an easy-to-follow tutorial for more visually-oriented crafters.
+Since it’s hosted on YouTube, this content is open to anyone and provides an easy-to-follow tutorial for more visually-oriented crafters.